 Figure 40.
-L2 Tag or Data Location - EDX
+L2 Tag or Data Location for AMD-K6TM-IIIE+ Processor-EDX

-If the L2 cache data is read (as opposed to reading the tag information), the result (dword) is placed in EAX in the format as illustrated in Figure 41.
+If the L2 cache data is read (as opposed to reading the tag information), the result (doubleword) is placed in EAX in the format as illustrated in Figure 41.
 Similarly, if the L2 cache data is written, the write data is taken from EAX.